Sheffield Hallam University

 For something a little different there is also the option for a home stay where you'll lodge in a home with a family as their tenant.
 This is usually a cheaper option, and it provides you with a more homely place to live instead of student halls.

-In addition to open days, there are also a number of student-led courses, course information days and virtual tours which take place if you can't attend an open. day.
+In addition to open days, there are also a number of student-led campus tours, course open days and virtual tours which take place if you can't attend an open day.
 Find out about it on the university's website.

 - Religious Studies